Skip to main content

 private int coinChangeRecursive(int[] coins, int amount) {

-if (amount == 0) return 0;
+if (amount == 0) {

-// Invalid case: negative amount = impossible
+// Invalid case: went negative

-if (amount < 0) return Integer.MAX_VALUE;
+if (amount < 0) {

 int minCoins = Integer.MAX_VALUE;

-// Try using each coin as the "next" coin
+// Try using each coin as the next coin

 for (int coin : coins) {